 I guess I’ve got the Christmas blues.”

 Up to now, Hawk has kept his private life private, controlling everything around him with ruthless precision.
 But as he arrives in his office, a small blue envelope sits in his drawer.
 Hawk immediately knows what it is, but who could have accused him of being gay?
-Maybe it’s due to his road trip with Tim, with Cohn, Schine and McCarthy onto his mission to derail their witchhunt.
+Maybe it’s due to his road trip with Tim, or maybe Cohn, Schine and McCarthy are onto his mission to derail their witch hunt.
 Or maybe he just slipped up, if that’s even possible?
 One thing is for sure: his life and career are now hanging in the balance, as is the safety of Tim.

-Tim is unaware of Hawk’s pending interview or interrogation, as it should be termed as they exchange Christmas gifts in the safety of Hawk’s apartment.
+Tim is unaware of Hawk’s pending interview (or interrogation), as they exchange Christmas gifts in the safety of Hawk’s apartment.
 It’s evident in these scenes that their road trip only deepened and intensified their love; Tim and Hawk are now a couple in all but name, and Hawk’s walls are crumbling before our eyes as he gives Tim a pair of gold H and F inscribed cufflinks.
 But at the same time, Hawk knows he needs to be seen with Lucy as much as possible to protect Tim and himself as the vultures circle overhead.

-A series of fascinating historical discussions thread through the love triangle emerging, reflecting the impossible choices many LGBTQ+ people faced at the time.
+A series of fascinating historical discussions unfolds as the love triangle emerges, reflecting the impossible choices many LGBTQ+ people faced at the time.
 Hawk loves Tim, even though he can’t bring himself to say it, and he cares for Lucy even though he knows he is using her.
-Lucy and Tim are victims of the triangle Hawk created, and one or both will lose in the end, but at least Tim knows he is part of the lie.
+Lucy and Tim are victims of the triangle Hawk created, and one or both will ultimately lose, but at least Tim knows he is part of the deception.
 Like many women of the time, Lucy is unaware of the lie, offering her love without question to a man who will never fully let her in.
-Hawk knows the damage this could do but is willing to play the game.
+Hawk knows the damage this could do, but is willing to play the game.
 Lucy, however, has no choice, like so many women whose experiences are disregarded when talking about the hidden sexuality and desire of men.
 Back in 1986, there are glimmers of Lucy’s anger and pain as she phones Tim, asking where her husband is; there are also signs that she acknowledges the pain she and Tim have endured through his lies.
 I hope Fellow Travelers builds on these discussions and ensures the female voice emerges.

 As Hawk attends his first interview, he is asked to walk up and down the office with his interrogator, clearly convinced that all gay men have an effeminate stride; then, he is asked to read a passage of literature while being questioned about his private life.
 Hawk breezes through the questioning before discovering that he must return for a polygraph test the following day.
 It’s the first time we have seen a glimmer of fear in Hawk’s eyes as he considers how to avoid the polygraph test uncovering his lies.
 But as Hawk has always done, he spends the evening reading up on how a Polygraph test works while practising controlling his heart rate.